Pacific Week of Agriculture 2017 announces theme in preparation for October’s premier event

 The first-ever Pacific Week of Agriculture PWA opens 16 October here in Port Vila and will become an annual event for the region’s farmers and agritourism businesses.

-The event is being hosted by the Vanuatu Government, with support from the Pacific Community (SPC) and the United Nations Food and Agriculture Organisation (FAO).
+The event is being hosted by the Vanuatu Government, with support from the Pacific Community (SPC), the United Nations Food and Agriculture Organisation (FAO) and the ACP-EU Technical Centre for Agricultural and Rural Cooperation (CTA) in the Netherlands.